arachne-threat-intel/thread/CONTRIBUTING.md

 Thread is an open-source initiative dedicated to enhancing cyber threat intelligence (CTI) mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
 Our mission is to empower security professionals, organizations, and analysts by providing efficient, empowering, and community driven CTI capabilities.

 ## Code of Conduct
 The Thread community has adopted the Contributor Covenant.
-Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
+Before contributing, please read the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
 By contributing to the Thread community you agree to the code of conduct.

 ## Resources
 Please see the [README](README.md) for high level information about Thread, and the [ROADMAP](ROADMAP.md) to get an understanding of where the project is going.